Medically reviewed by Drugs.com. Last updated on Sep 29, 2021.

 - Pain.
 Most people who develop optic neuritis have eye pain that's worsened by eye movement.
 Sometimes the pain feels like a dull ache behind the eye.

 - Visual field loss.
-Side vision loss can occur in any pattern.
+Side vision loss can occur in any pattern, such as central vision loss or peripheral vision loss.

 - Loss of color vision.
 Optic neuritis often affects color perception.
 You might notice that colors appear less vivid than normal.